VISUAL STRATEGIST • MENTOR • ART DIRECTOR

 Currently, Irene works as a designer for PeraTile, is a freelance visual strategist, is a contributor of various Philippine titles as well as a retained content designer for the Asian content superhouse getcraft.com, and is a consultant for American Geriatric.
 She is also an active member of both the Fil-Am Creative Network and the Fil-Am Chamber of Commerce- Hollywood (FACCHO) in California.
 She was recently elected as board member of Filipino American Chamber of Commerce, South Bay Los Angeles Area.

 While Katherine’s heart will always belong to the tropical isles of the Philippines, she knows that her being in the US is but another crucial page of her already rich portfolio.
-While her US stay has only been two sweet years and counting with its fair share of highs and lows, we onlookers know one thing is certain: She’s got this—like she always has.
+While her US stay has only been four sweet years and counting with its fair share of highs and lows, we onlookers know one thing is certain: She’s got this—like she always has.

 I'm your # 2